umoho/calc-rs/README.md

 ## Build

-No `dependencies` yet, just simply use
+No `dependencies` yet, just simply use:

 ```bash
 cargo build --release
 ```

-to build the binary
+to build the binary.

+## FFI

+Foreign function interface for the C programming language, has 3 function:
+`calculate`, `lexeme` and `tree`, just like the command-line arguments in `Usage`.

+For more information, please read `src/lib.rs`.